 Level 1 Training (ST1, ST2 and ST3)

-Trainees usually enter our programme at ST1 and the majority are placed in training centres outside Bristol, in order to get a basic grounding in paediatrics.
-The training centres for ST1 are:
+Trainees usually enter our programme at ST1 and the majority are placed in training centres outside Bristol to gain a solid grounding in paediatrics.
+The training centres for the start of ST1 are:

-Recently we have been placing ST1s in the second half of their year in Bristol, where they remain for 2 years.
-This is to allow the second half of the ST3 year to be back in a DGH environment and improve readiness to become a middle grade at ST4.
-We will plan to move all ST1 (and ST3 posts) to this pattern over the coming years.
+ST1 trainees generally move to a specialist post in the second half of their year in Bristol, where they rotate between posts for 2 years.
+The second half of the ST3 year is then back in a DGH environment to support the step up to middle grade at ST4.

 In level 1 trainees are given the opportunity of gaining experience in some of the paediatric sub-specialties.
 The placements with sub-specialty experience are located in Bristol, as below.
 Specific placements in the medical sub-specialties at the Children's Hospital are planned by the clinical tutor there in conjunction with trainees' preferences.
 All trainees will gain experience in tertiary neonatal medicine.